meilisearch/documentation/learn/advanced/indexing.md

 ]
 ```

+- If you have a multilingual dataset, create a separate index for each language.

 - When creating a new index, first [configure its settings](/reference/api/settings.md) and only then add your documents.
 Following this order will significantly reduce indexing time.

 - Since indexing speed is tightly connected to the size of your payload, using lightweight dataset formats such as CSV and NDJSON can lead to increased performance.

 - Prefer machines using SSDs (Solid State Drives).
 We strongly recommend not running Meilisearch in HDDs (Hard Disk Drives).

-- Ensure there are no limit to I/O operations in your machine.
+- Ensure there is no limit to I/O operations in your machine.
 The restrictions imposed by cloud providers such as [AWS's Amazon EBS service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#IOcredit) can severely impact indexing performance

 ## Memory crashes